mayowaibi/MediaVault/README.md

 To run MediaVault, simply compile and run the **MediaVault.java** file located in MediaVault/src/userinterface.

 ## Switching to Stub
-For the purposes of the assignment a stub DB was implemented.
+A stub database was also implemented for ease of testing.
 To switch over from the real DB to the stub DB, set the stub flag to true in MediaVault.java using the following line of code in the main method:
 ```
 UseStub.setStubFlag(true);
 ```

-## Required Documents
-The required documents for each iteration are stored in [Planning Documents](Planning%20Documents/).